tc39/notes/meetings/2019-03/mar-26.md

 MS: What is the motivation to disclose that information?

-JBR: The concern would be to respect the committee's right to transparency.
+JBN: The concern would be to respect the committee's right to transparency.

 JHD: It's important to be able to know if someone who does show up on IRC, etc., that you know whether to engage with that person.
 It can serve as a "warning" that someone might need more energy.